 Enhanced Oil Recovery (EOR) Produced Water Desalination

-Saltworks completed two successful live oil field pilots, desalinating enhanced oil recovery (EOR) produced water.
-The objective was to lower the clients’ polymer consumption costs and improve the quality of injection water, in order to improve hydrocarbon recovery and lower operating cost.
+Saltworks completed two successful live oil field pilots that desalinated enhanced oil recovery (EOR) produced water.
+The objectives were to lower the clients’ polymer consumption costs and improve the quality of injection water in order to improve hydrocarbon recovery and lower operating cost.
 These objectives were met, with over 97% up-time.
 A video walk through of the pilot can be viewed here.

-- Reduced polymer consumption to meet the injection viscosity goal.
+- Reduce polymer consumption to meet the injection viscosity goal.

 - Re-activate and recycle residual polymer in the produced water.

-- Increased water recycling, resulting in less produced water disposal and freshwater withdrawal.
+- Increase water recycling, resulting in less produced water disposal and freshwater withdrawal.

 The technology and products employed equally apply to other types of produced water desalination, where operators are seeking to treat produced water for discharge and/or to reduce disposal costs.
 Sign up to download a presentation report, and/or contact Saltworks with your produced water challenge!

 Download the Free Enhanced Oil Recovery (EOR) Pilot Results

 Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and lithium refining.
 By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability.
 From its headquarters in Richmond, BC, Canada, Saltworks’ team designs, builds, and operates full-scale plants, and offers comprehensive onsite and offsite testing services with its fleet of mobile pilots.